 Pasilla peppers are typically quite mild, with a slightly sweet taste.
 They pack a bit of heat, but nothing too intense.
 When used in recipes, they tend to add deepen the flavor without being overly spicy.

 Pasilla peppers are most commonly used in sauces and stews.
 They can also be used in salsas or as a filling for tacos or burritos.
-Basically, if you're looking for a flavorful but not too spicy pepper, then this chile is a great option.
+If you're looking for a flavorful but not too spicy pepper, this chile is a great option.

 How To Use